davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities
+- (10/2023) Our paper, "Workload-Aware Cache Management of Bitmap Indices" has been accepted for publication at BDCAT 2023.
+Congratulations to mystudent co-author Julia Kaeppel!
 - (8/2023) Appointed to serve on the Total Compensation and Benefits Project, University of Puget Sound.
 - (7/2023) Serving on the PC for [BDCAT 2023](https://bdcat-conference.org/).
 - (4/2023) Congrats to Julia Kaeppel on receiving a McCormick Student Research Award.